| The Program at Maui Community College

 Previous Space Grant projects have included astronomical observations utilizing telescopes and other astronomical instrumentation, remote sensing studies of the Earth, satellite design, robotics, computer programming related to astronomical observations and data analysis, and helping construct a small observatory (including the dome and automated telescope) for research projects relating to asteroids, satellites, and space debris.

-We will soon have opportunities available to do research using the Faulkes Telescope, one of the largest optical telescopes in the world dedicated to undergraduate research and education, located on Haleakala.
+We also have opportunities available to do research using the Faulkes Telescope, one of the largest optical telescopes in the world dedicated to undergraduate research and education, located on Haleakala, as well as a number of smaller remotely-operated and robotic telescopes throughout the country.

-Each college in the UH system participating in the Space Grant Consortium (UH Manoa, UH Hilo, Maui Community College, Leeward Community College, Windward Community College, and Kapiolani Community College) offers opportunities to students that utilize the strengths of each campus.
-Maui Community College has had many unique and interesting opportunities for students in its program due to our partnerships with various educational institutions and government contractors on Maui.
+Each college in the UH system participating in the Space Grant Consortium (UH Manoa, UH Hilo, UH Maui College, Leeward Community College, Windward Community College, and Kapiolani Community College) offers opportunities to students that utilize the strengths of each campus.
+UH Maui College has had many unique and interesting opportunities for students in its program due to our partnerships with various researchers and observatories, educational institutions, and government contractors on Maui.

 Current Opportunities for Students: